-- 1. In the Project panel, find the HeroShip model and drag it into the Scene. - 2.
+- 1. In the Project panel, find the Hero Ship model and drag it into the Scene. - 2.
 In the Hierarchy panel, click on the gray arrow to expand the Character Prefab. - 3.
-Click on the child object called Armature, and press the Delete key on your keyboard (Command + Delete on a Mac) to get rid of it. - 4.
-Click on Continue when Unity warns you about losing the connection to the Prefab.
+Delete the child object called Armature. - 4.
+Click on Continue if Unity warns you about losing the connection to the Prefab.
 Aaand... poof!
 No more dude. - 5.
-In the Hierarchy panel, drag the heroShip into the recently gutted Character Prefab.
-(Do this all within the Hierarchy panel-not in the Project panel.) - 6.
-In the Inspector panel, punch in all of the default transform values (or choose Reset Position by clicking on the little black gear icon) for the heroShip:
+In the Hierarchy panel, drag the heroShip model into the recently gutted Character prefab.
+(Do this all within the Hierarchy panel-not in the Project panel.)

+6. In the Inspector panel, punch in all of the default transform values (or choose Reset Position by clicking on the little black gear icon) for the heroShip.
+Then tweak the rotation:
-Position: X:0, Y:0, Z:0

-Rotation: X:0, Y:0, Z:0

-Scale: X:1, Y:1, Z:1
+Position: X:0, Y:0, Z:0 Rotation: X:0, Y:-180, Z:-180 Scale: X:1, Y:1, Z:1

-- 7. In the Hierarchy panel, click to select the parent, the Character Prefab. - 8.
+- 7. In the Hierarchy panel, click to select the parent, the Character prefab. - 8.
 In the Inspector panel, position the Character Prefab thusly: